squishram/zres_GAN/README.md

 ### 1: training on data with undersampled z
   - [x] simulate undersampled
   - [x] interpolate z-spectrum so it can be taken away from the xy-spectrum
-  - [_] fix <0 interpolated values to 0 to get rid of NaNs
+  - [x] fix <0 interpolated values to 0 to get rid of NaNs
-  - [_] offset pixel base values in image by a set value to get rid of this - try an increase of +100 to pixel values
+  - [x] offset pixel base values in image by a set value to get rid of this - try an increase of +100 to pixel values
-  - [ ] try a MONOTONIC INTERPOLATOR because cubic ones tend to overshoot
+  - [x] try a monotonic cubic interpolator because cubic spline ones tend to overshoot and get negative values
+  - [x] monotonic cubic interpolators seem to miss the, ah, finer details of the spectrum - maybe try OVER-sampling it, and then downsampling it back down to the level of the others?
+  - [ ] this doesn't seem to make any major difference - perhaps it's because the loss is calculated from mean(x-spectrum, y-spectrum) - maybe the loss should be calculated from them separately?
+  - [ ] would it be worth upsampling ALL the spectra? would this give the loss a finer attention to detail?
   - [ ] pass some of my data through it and see what happens

 ### 2: getting some appropriate data